GDBOI101/Cloud-V2/README.md

 Continue with Backend Setup!

 ## Backend Setup
-Read all of the Files in the Docs Folder inside the Backend to get started!
+Read all of the Files in the Docs Folder to get the Backend started!
 <br>
 You may NOT host this for your own Server that is AGAINST OUR LICENCE only use it for youself!
 DONT REHOST
 <br>